 - Infant death: The American Academy of Pediatrics (AAP) discourages bedsharing, as it can increase the possibility of strangulation, suffocation, and SIDS.6

 - Multiple caregivers: Attachment parenting strongly focuses on the relationship between mother and baby.
-This is not inclusive of all families, and it doesn’t inherently take into account the role of babysitters, nannies, or other providers.
+This approach is not inclusive of all families, and it doesn’t inherently account for the role of babysitters, nannies, or other providers.

-- All-or-nothing mindset: Following any parenting style as if it’s an exact formula often moves situations into an all-or-nothing approach.
+- All-or-nothing mindset: Following any parenting style as if it’s an exact formula often contributes to an ‘all-or-nothing’ approach.

-- Internalized shame: Parents may feel guilty if they cannot or do not want to do everything according to this style.
-They may believe they’re the problem, and struggle with feeling like a bad parent as a result.
+- Internalized shame: Parents may feel guilty if they cannot or do not want to parent according to an attachment parenting style.
+A caregiver may believe they’re the problem and feel like a bad parent.

 Examples of attachment parenting include: